 A: Yes.
 The individual photographer has moral rights.
 You must acknowledge his/her work.

-Q: You have just completed a major work for one of your HSC subjects that is to be submitted to the Board of Studies for marking.
+Q: You have just completed a major work for one of your HSC subjects that is to be submitted to NESA for marking.
 On your final check, you realise that you have not acknowledged the source of one of the key ideas used in the creation of your work.
 Worse still, you have lost the details of the source and you really can't be bothered spending additional time searching for details of the source.
 You decide to submit the work as it is, assuming everything will be OK.

 A: No. You have presented someone else's idea as your own.
 This is plagiarism and is a breach of HSC rules.
 It may affect your final mark and even your eligibility for the HSC.
 You should take the time to find the details of the source you have used and acknowledge it appropriately.